carrieprice78/website/content/courses/searching-for-evidence/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Searcing for Evidence with the ABCDE Framework
+linktitle: Searching for Evidence with the ABCDE Framework
 summary: A research inquiry framework to approach literature searching in an effective and reproducible manner.
-#weight: 1
+weight: 6

 # Page metadata.
 title: Searching for Evidence with ABCDE